 - Wix’s page editor is flexible and beginner-friendly.
 You can use its drag-and-drop editor to build your web pages however you like.
 A lot of what Wix’s editor can do, the Shopify editor can’t (unless you know how to code or can hire a developer/designer).

 - You/your target audience is located outside the US and/or countries other than where Shopify Payments is available.
-Wix Payments offer a better (lower) transaction rate than Shopify Payments in many countries outside of the US.
-Plus, Wix doesn’t charge any transaction fees if you use a third-party payment processor; Shopify does.
+Wix doesn’t charge any transaction fees if you use a third-party payment processor; Shopify does.
+Also, Wix’s plans are significantly cheaper in many countries than Shopify’s plans — for example, Wix costs a fraction of what Shopify costs in India.

 When To Use Shopify Over Wix